ashtonwalden34/the-sloshed-guide/README.md

 | [David Shober](https://github.com/Shobes1421) | Design, HTML, CSS   |
 ​
 ### Roadmap
-Future API integration of google maps so the User can get directions to the brewery they would like to visit.
+Future API integration of google maps so the user can get directions to the brewery they would like to visit.